 - the epididymis, paired

-- the ductus deferens (vas deferens), paired
+- the ductus deferens (vas deferens)

-Function of the testis
+Functions of testis

 The production of sperm and hormones continues into old age.

-The location of the testis
+Location of the testis

-- the external spermatic fascia (fascia spermatica externa)
+- external spermatic fascia (fascia spermatica externa)

-- the cremasteric fascia (fascia cremasterica)
+- cremasteric fascia (fascia cremasterica)

-- the cremaster muscle (m. cremaster)
+- cremaster muscle (m. cremaster)

-- the internal spermatic fascia (fascia spermatica interna)
+- internal spermatic fascia (fascia spermatica interna)

-The structure of the testis
+Structure of the testis

 Vessels and nerves of the testis

-The structure and function of the epididymis
+Structure and function of the epididymis

-The course of the ductus deferens (vas deferens)
+Course of the ductus deferens (vas deferens)